Ruggero1912/AIDE-unipi/1st YEAR/OPTIMIZATION METHODS AND GAME THEORY/exams/oral-questions.md

     - Demonstration of k-median as a technique to solve the clustering problem

 # Costrained Method
+    - What does it means "ACQ valid in x*" ?
     - How do you get to write a dual problem?
         (?) - When Strong Duality holds?
             (!) strong duality holds when v(P) = v(D) and D admit an optimal solution, sufficient condition for that are that (P) is convex, admit x* as